industrial-edge/machine-monitor-getting-started/README.md

 ### Overview

 The app Machine Monitor provides transparency of the maintenance status of connected machines and allows the user to fully utilize the capabilities of the Industrial Edge Ecosystem.
-This tutorial shows how to collect data from a PLC into the Industrial Edge system, followed by leveraging the data to have a better understanding of the machine state and finally provide transparancy of the maintenance status of the machine.
+This tutorial shows how to collect data from a PLC into the Industrial Edge system, followed by leveraging the data to have a better understanding of the machine state and finally provide transparency  of the maintenance status of the machine.

 ![overview](docs/graphics/Overview.PNG)